Biden Administration Cancels Offshore Wind Auction in Oregon Following Governor’s Opposition

 Credit: Gage Skidmore/Wikimedia

 The Biden administration announced the cancellation of a planned auction for wind development rights off the coast of after Governor Tina Kotek expressed her opposition to the sale.
-This decision represents a setback for President 's initiative to install wind turbines along U.S. coastlines as part of broader climate change efforts.
+This decision represents a setback for President Joe Biden's initiative to install wind turbines along U.S. coastlines as part of broader climate change efforts.
 It also marks the second instance this year where the U.S. (BOEM) has postponed an offshore wind lease sale, following a similar cancellation in the Gulf of Mexico in July.

 Earlier on Friday, Governor Kotek sent a letter to BOEM Director , requesting a halt to the offshore wind leasing process.
 This request came just weeks after a coalition of Oregon tribes filed a federal lawsuit aimed at blocking the sale.
 Kotek highlighted concerns from various stakeholders, including labor, fishing, conservation, and renewable energy groups, and emphasized the need for more time to complete an offshore wind “roadmap” process mandated by a state law enacted earlier this year.